alesr/pocketoauth2/README.md

 #POCKETOAUTH2

-Implements a simple authentication client towards the Pocket API, including a web server for receiving callbacks for user request token authorization.
+Implements a simple authentication client towards the Pocket API, including a http server for receiving callbacks for user request token authorization.

 ```go